 A concussion can occur when a person is struck on the head or the head is whipped back and forth fast enough to cause the brain to strike the inside of the skull.
-It is no wonder then that concussions are often caused by car accidents or sporting injuries.
+As a result, concussions are common after car accidents or sporting injuries.
 However, any head or neck injury should result in an assessment to determine if a concussion has occurred.

-Is it possible to prevent concussions?
-What are the symptoms of a concussion?
-How can you know if a person is suffering from post-concussion syndrome (PCS)?
-Is there a natural way to find relief from these symptoms and long-term effects?
+Firstly, is it possible to prevent concussions?
+Secondly, what are the symptoms of a concussion?
+Thirdly, how can you know if a person is suffering from post-concussion syndrome (PCS)?
+Lastly, is there a natural way to find relief from these symptoms and long-term effects?
 These are the questions we will address.

 What Are the Symptoms of Concussions and PCS?